andrzejlisek/XorFile/Readme.md

 The mangle function operates on 4-bit numbers.
 Calculating one byte (8-bit number) is done by two separated calculations for lower and upper 4-bit parts.

-If b3, b2, b1 and b0 means four bits of number, the mangle function can be defined using following formula:
+If b3, b2, b1 and b0 means four bits of number, the mangle function can be defined using the following formula:
 M(b3, b2, b1, b0) = (b3 + b0, b3, b2, b1)

 The same function can be defined explicity as value array: